 Sometimes, a phone call is all you need to ensure you get paid.
 Pick up the phone and call your client.
 Keep things light and friendly.
 Say you're having an "admin day and just calling round to collect payment".
 It's sometimes better to chat as you'll be able to determine whether the client has just been busy and has forgotten to pay or whether they have their cash flow struggles.
 By talking to your client, you could even suggest a 'payment plan', i.e. getting them to pay whatever they can afford over several months.

 Don't be apologetic

-You've done the work, done a good job and you've still not been paid for it.
+You've done the work, done an excellent job and you've still not been paid for it.
 So why are you saying "sorry to bother you but..." to clients who haven't yet paid?
 Be firm but fair, and remember that the client should be saying sorry to you for not paying on time.
-Never ever be apologetic for chasing payment.
+Never be apologetic for chasing payment.

 Hire in some help

 It isn't easy chasing payments from clients.
-None of us like to tackle difficult conversations or emails, especially when it comes to money.
+None of us likes to tackle difficult conversations or emails, especially when it comes to money.
 So hire someone else to do it for you!
-By having someone completely focused on your accounts, you'll not only have peace of mind, you'll have that neutral spokesperson for your business that gives you extra credibility.
+By having someone entirely focused on your accounts, you'll not only have peace of mind; you'll have that neutral spokesperson for your business that gives you extra credibility.
 It can also send out a clear message that you mean business, so clients are less likely to muck you around.